Percentage of People Who Wait Less Than Three Weeks From Referral Received to Appropriate Drug or Alcohol Treatment That Supports Their Recovery

 Reporting Methods

-Reported on Public Health Scotland website National drug and alcohol treatment waiting times.
-Also reported on Quality Indicator Profile for Mental Health biannually.
+Repored on Public Health Scotland website National drug and alcohol treatment waiting times.
+Also repored on Quality Indicator Profile for Mental Health biannually

 Reporting Frequency